Report: Crew of doomed Ethiopia jet followed procedures

 Investigators are looking into the role of a flight-control system known by its acronym, MCAS, which under some circumstances can automatically lower the plane’s nose to prevent an aerodynamic stall.
 The Max has been grounded worldwide pending a software fix that Boeing is rolling out, which still needs approval from the Federal Aviation Administration and other regulators.

-The Ethiopian Airlines jet crashed shortly after takeoff from Addis Ababa on March 10, killing all 157 on board.
+The Ethiopian Airlines jet crashed just after taking off from Addis Ababa on March 10, killing all 157 on board.

+Ethiopian investigators did not specifically mention the MCAS, but recommended that Boeing review “the aircraft flight control system related to the flight controllability.”
+They also recommended that aviation officials verify issues have been adequately addressed before allowing the planes to fly again.

 Boeing is the focus of investigations by the U.S. Justice Department, the Transportation Department’s inspector general, and congressional committees.
 Investigations are also looking at the role of the Federal Aviation Administration in the U.S., which certified the Max in 2017 and declined to ground it after the first deadly crash in October.